I-asked-for-this/CreditCardFraudDetection/README.md

 ### Something special:
-Initially, we applied these models directly to our dataset, without considering the correlation between the features and the target variable.
+At first, we applied these models directly to our dataset, without considering the correlation between the features and the target variable.
 Then, we incorporated a correlation check before building the models.
 This step involved calculating the correlation of each feature with the target variable, which added an extra layer of depth to our model comparison.
 This correlation check was ensured by having a look at the heatmap or sample correlation matrix.
-We then understood the prevalence of certain variables when put into prespective in the what we referred to as the 'grand scheme'.
+We then understood the prevalence of certain variables when put into perspective in what we referred to as the ‘grand scheme’.

-Note: Goes without saying we cleaned the data, ie, dropped the duplicate values, filled the missing data and of course we standardized it using the standard scaler, which was not arbitrary because we checked every variable to see the distribution of the values(Most variables in this dataSet were pre-standardized and had their names written off).
-Which turned out to be in a Gaussian pattern, and therefore we came to the conclusion that this is almost definitely the work of a standard scaler(We left a sample for the distribution checking).
+It goes without saying that we cleaned the data, i.e., dropped the duplicate values, filled the missing data and of course, we standardized it using the standard scaler.
+This was not arbitrary because we checked every variable to see the distribution of the values.
+Most variables in this dataset were pre-standardized and had their names written off.
+The distribution turned out to be in a Gaussian pattern, and therefore we came to the conclusion that this is almost definitely the work of a standard scaler.
+We left a sample for the distribution checking.

 ### Results and Insights: